-Affiliated players will NOT be permitted to replace suspended Players.
+Affiliated players or additional rostered players on an approved oversized team will NOT be permitted to replace suspended Players.

 Exception: In the event a team's roster falls below twelve (12) registered skaters (excluding goaltenders) due to suspensions, that team will be permitted the ability to use affiliation to return their roster size to a maximum of twelve (12) skaters plus goaltenders.